danielstocks/lizard/README.md

 ### Development philosophy and tech choices

-This is a personal hobby project and I've been wanting to explore the following ideas:
+This is a personal hobby project and I've been wanting to explore the following concepts and ideas:

 - How good can the DX with modern JavaScript and JSDoc be (compared to eg. TypeScript)
 - Use as few dependencies as possible
+  - Server Side/Node.js
-  - Using ESM natively without any transpilation or bundling
+    - Using ESM natively without any transpilation or bundling.
-  - Use built-in Node.js [test runner](https://nodejs.org/api/test.html)
+    - Use built-in Node.js [test runner](https://nodejs.org/api/test.html).
+    - Use built-in Node.js [SQLite library](https://nodejs.org/api/sqlite.html).
+    - Use built-in WebSockets and/or Server Push Events
+  - Client Side
+     - No React :)
+     - Revisiting Modern "Vanilla" CSS.
+What's possible?
+     - View Transitions API

 ### Code conventions